• Home

 Managing the risks of transport activities (Operator)

-Pre-start checks are a vital daily safety task for all heavy vehicle drivers, including those at Beck's Transport.
+Pre-start checks are a vital daily safety task for all heavy vehicle drivers.
 Before hitting the road, drivers must inspect their vehicle to ensure it is roadworthy and safe to operate.
 This includes checking brakes, lights, tyres, fluid levels, load security, and any potential defects.
 Completing and recording these pre-starts helps prevent breakdowns, reduce accidents, and meet Chain of Responsibility (CoR) and Work Health & Safety (WHS) obligations.
 It also ensures issues are reported early and addressed promptly, keeping both drivers and the public safe.
 For those obtaining their HR licence in Canberra or truck licence in Canberra, remember: a thorough pre-start isn’t just good practice, it’s a legal requirement.

 For an example